Is It Illegal to Cut Through a Parking Lot in Texas?

 Yes, Texas law allows drivers to cut through a parking lot in three specific situations:

-• Emergency situations: A driver responding to a medical crisis, fleeing imminent danger, or an emergency vehicle operator during an emergency.
+• Emergencies: A driver responding to a medical crisis, fleeing imminent danger, or an emergency vehicle operator during an emergency.
 General impatience or running late does not qualify.

-• Officer-directed detours: A police officer or traffic control official explicitly directing you to go through a parking lot.
+• Officer-directed detours: A police officer or traffic control official explicitly directs you to go through a parking lot.
 This includes rerouting traffic around a crash scene or road closure.

 Being in a hurry, not wanting to wait, or the lot being empty are not valid reasons or a legal defense.